netervati/collected-thoughts/RUBY-MAGIC.md

 📇 Using `.each.with_index`
 - Accepts an offset parameter (default is 0)
-- Useful for loops that require a _"counter"_ mechanism
+- Useful when a _"counter"_ is needed during iteration

 ```rb
 ['Apple', 'Orange', 'Grapes'].each.with_index(1) do |fruit, idx|